Info for Students

 - Visually-impaired degree candidates may have someone assist them with accessing SSC or contact Disability Services at (864) 503-5199.

-USC Upstate will honor the December 2017 graduating class (those graduating in December or August) with commencement exercises on Tuesday, Dec 19, 2017 at 6:45 p.m.
+USC Upstate will honor the May graduating class with commencement exercises on Tuesday, May 8 at 6 p.m.

 We expect the convocation to last about 90 minutes.
 USC Upstate Chancellor Brendan Kelly will preside at convocation.

 - There are no rehearsals prior to graduation.

 - Students should report dressed in academic regalia to the G.B.
 Hodge Center no later than 4:40 p.m.